SpurwingIO/Chat-Bots/Slack/NodeJS/README.md

 11. Copy the "Bot User Oauth Token".

-12. Replace the `replace this` with your token, and prefix respectively.
+12. Replace the `replace this` with your token, and prefix respectively (recommended prefix: "!").

 13. Type `npm run server`.

 Your bot should be online.
 If it throws an error immediately, feel free to remove the line `sendMessage('chat-bot', 'Bot is now online.');` in app.js.
 This will probably break something if you do not already have a channel in your Slack with the name chat-bot.

+## Spurwing Integration

+1. Log into the Spurwing Dashboard.

+2. Click on the API Info tab.

+3. Copy the Provider ID and API Key (the API key is not mandatory but it may be useful for some functions)

+4. Replace the `replace this` with your credentials.

+5. Test the bot to see if everything worked correctly!